 We're big fans of Tidal, Jay-Z's music streaming service – as its collection of What Hi-Fi?
 Awards goes to show.
-In addition to its lossless and high-resolution library giving it sonic superiority over Spotify, Apple Music and Amazon Music Unlimited, Tidal has consistently added new features to enhance the service, from HD videos to artist radios, all-new surround sound music formats to Tidal Connect streaming and more.
+In addition to its lossless and high-resolution library giving it sonic superiority over the likes of Spotify and Apple Music, Tidal has consistently added new features to enhance its service, from HD videos to artist radios, all-new surround sound music formats to Tidal Connect streaming and more.

 - Of course, other lossless and hi-res music streaming services are available.
 More of an Apple advocate?
 Check out our Apple Music tips, tricks and features.
-And there are plenty of hidden tips and tricks to enhance your Spotify listening experience, too.
+And there are plenty of hidden Spotify tricks and tips to get your head around, too.

 1. There’s a free trial

 First things first – yes, there is a free trial available (opens in new tab).
 So it makes sense to eke out 30-days of the service for free.
 If you’re not sure if you want to start paying after your trial finishes, then set yourself a reminder to cancel your subscription before the trial ends.
 Tidal sometimes runs offers for new subscribers (such as three months for 99p or 99¢) so we'd check if one is running too.

 2. Don’t sign up through the Apple App Store